Help page

 Yes, fully free.

-The idea of optimizing animal randomization came from our work at the laboratory and we believe it can benefit to other people.
+The idea of optimizing animal group-balancing came from our work at the laboratory and we believe it can benefit to other people.
 Our first version was very CPU expensive but we optimized our code to divide our cost by x1000 which now make it eligible for free usage.
 For now, the idea is to see how people are using it.

 Any question?